Milky stork: Migration and other movements

 The milky stork probably undertakes short seasonal migration outside the breeding season, but little is known of the timing and path of such movements.
 Local migrations by milky storks (and several other wader species) may be caused by onset of drought in the dry season.
-In Cambodia however, it disperses during the wet season from Tonle Sap lake probably to the coast.
+In Cambodia however, it disperses during the wet season from Tonlé Sap Lake probably to the coast.
 Milky storks are reported migrating from Sumatra to Java, and across the Sunda Straits, in September and October.
 Although these apparent migrations are not extensively mapped, milky stork flocks are reported to range over 200 km in a day.

 Adults breeding on the Javan island of Pulau Rambut have also been noted to commute daily on and off the island to feed at the fishponds and rice fields on the Javan mainland.
 The breeding colony on Pulau Rambut may also be irregularly visited by varying numbers of migrants throughout the year.

 Behaviour and ecology

 Breeding

 Breeding typically occurs after the rains during the dry season that can last from April to November.
-The onset of breeding can vary in timing throughout the species’ range, but usually lasts for three months and probably coincides with maximum fish stocks and density following fish reproduction in the rainy season.
+The onset of breeding can vary in timing throughout the species' range, but usually lasts for three months and probably coincides with maximum fish stocks and density following fish reproduction in the rainy season.
 In South Sumatra for example, the milky stork can breed June–September, and has been observed in breeding plumage in May, or as early as February.
 Breeding is probably slightly earlier in Java given that eggs have been found in nests here as early as March, with one report of a clutch fledging in July (Hoogerwerf, 1936).
 Breeding in Java is however probably commonest July–August.
 At Tonle Sap in Cambodia, egg-laying can begin in January and February where the dry season begins even earlier.
 In Malaysia, eggs have been found in nests exclusively in August.

 The milky stork breeds colonially in mangrove swamps, with breeding colonies ranging in size from 10–20 to a few hundred nests.
 In Java, breeding colonies of 75–100 nests have been estimated to cover 4.5 ha, with 5–8 nests per tree within colonies having been recorded.
 The height of the nest above the ground notably varies.
 Nests are commonly built in tall Avicennia marina and other Avicennia tree species in Java, and Rhizosphora apiculata trees in Sumatra, in both cases usually 6–14 m above ground, but sometimes in the very tops of trees.
 Nests on Pulau Rambut are built in tops of outstanding mangrove trees 30 m high.
 Similar nesting characteristics were observed on the island of Pulau Dua when the species still bred there.
 In Indonesia, some milky storks nest close to the ground in dense shrubs of Acrostichum mangrove ferns 2-6m above the ground.
 Milky storks also commonly nest in dead or dying mangrove trees.
 Further, some colonies in South Sumatra have been located far inland at brackish lakes or freshwater swamps in Alstonia trees reaching up to 60 m high.